 Types of walkers

-If you have difficulty balancing or you're at risk of falling, a walker can make it easier for you to get around — whether you use the walker temporarily or as a permanent aid.
+If you break a bone in your leg or foot or you're at risk of falling, a walker can make it easier for you to get around.
+Talk to your doctor or physical therapist about the options, including:

 Selecting a grip